GaloisInc/BESSPIN-Tool-Suite/apps/proto-ota/signfile/ada/README.md

 * badmsg.sig - A copy of good.txt.sig, but with one byte of the message block modified

 * badboth.sig - A copy of good.txt.sig, but with one byte of both the signature and the message modified

+* badsk.sig - A copy of good.txt, but signed with pass-phrase "wibble"